opendatabio/opendatabio/README.md

 If you would like to contribute to the app development, remember to run `npm run prod` after making any change to these files.

+Notice that "doctrine/instantiator" is being held back to 1.0.5 to avoid the dependency on PHP 7.1.

 ## Upgrade
 A tool for upgrading duckewiki databases to opendatabio is currently being developed.